 Tornator has an environmental programme whose objectives and outcomes are reviewed annually.
 The framework for the company's environmental management is set by forest and environmental legislation as well as the PEFC and FSC certification systems.
 Compliance with the certification criteria is audited annually by an external evaluator.
-In 2023, renewed national requirements were introduced for both certification systems in Finland and Tornator was the first company in Finland that was audited based on the new FSC standard.
-Audit resulted in no major non-conformances.
-A more extensive FSC recertification takes place every five years, and Tornator did this last time in 2019 and it will be carried out again in 2024.
+In 2024, a five-year re-audit was conducted for Tornator's FSC certificate for Finnish forests, and audit resulted in no major non-conformances.
 In its forestry operations, the company complies with the Best Practices for Sustainable Forest Management published by the Forestry Development Centre Tapio.

 Tornator has an ambitious biodiversity programme for 2021-2030.
-Measures under the Biodiversity Program not only improve the status of endangered forest species and habitats, but also promote ecosystem services, water protection, game management and mitigation of climate change.
+Measures under the Biodiversity Program not only improve the status of endangered forest species and habitats, but also promote ecosystem services, water protection, game management and mitigation of climate change